S9 - Logo - Mark

 4. Select Renewable Materials

-We aim to reduce the embodied energy of our homes by selecting natural, non-toxic, recycled, low-GWP, and carbon-negative materials.
+We work to reduce the embodied energy of our homes by choosing natural, non-toxic, recycled, low-GWP, and carbon-negative materials.

 Premium photo 1694558411454 bda11febaac3